tlabs-xyz/tbtc-crosschain-relayer/README.md

 To run the project using Docker, follow these steps:

-1. Download the [docker-compose.dev.yml](https://raw.githubusercontent.com/Unknown-Gravity/tbtc-arb-relayer/dev/docker-compose.dev.yml) file from this repository.

-2. Edit `docker-compose.dev.yml` with your customizations:
+1. Edit `docker-compose.dev.yml` with your customizations:

     - PRIVATE_KEY: The wallet private key you will use in your application.
-    - EthereumRPC: URL for the Ethereum RPC
+    - L1_RPC: URL for the Layer 1 RPC (e.g., Ethereum)
-    - ArbitrumRPC: URL for the Arbitrum RPC
+    - L2_RPC: URL for the Layer 2 RPC (e.g., Arbitrum, Base, Optimism)

-3. Run the following command to start the project:
+2. Run the following command to start the project:
     ```bash
     docker compose -f docker-compose.dev.yml up
     ```